-During the 9 weeks of pregnancy, your dog’s nutrition must be on top of your priority list.
+During the gestational period, your dog’s nutrition must be on top of your priority list.
 You need to ensure to make the most out of every bite she takes, because as a result of her pregnancy she may feel too nauseous or exhausted to eat, and their energy needs are super high.

-Exercise is great for your dog’s health, yet too much exercise can be energy-consuming for a pregnant dog, especially during the last weeks.
+If your dog is pregnant, exercise is great for your her health, yet too much exercise can be energy-consuming for a pregnant dog, especially during the last weeks.
 Take shorter walks with your dog and always consult with your vet.

 Taking care of your dog’s nutrition is a MUST.
 Include all the nutrients needed to her diet and don’t forget to add calcium.